akcoder9311/Todo/README.md

-# Theme Switcher
+# Todo App

-A simple and elegant theme switcher built with ReactJS, Tailwind CSS, and Context API.
-This project allows users to toggle between light and dark themes seamlessly.
+A simple and elegant Todo application built with ReactJS, Tailwind CSS, Context API, and Local Storage.
+This project allows users to add, remove, and manage their tasks, with the state being persisted in local storage.

 ## Features
 ```
-Toggle between light and dark themes
+Add new tasks
+Delete tasks
+Mark tasks as completed
+Persist tasks in local storage
 Responsive design
-Easy to integrate into any React project
 ```